 About the studio

-Southview Arts studio has been in operation for more than ten years.
+Southview Arts studio has been in operation for more than twenty years.
 From major to indie-label projects, demos, spoken word to live on-location for broadcast, we have done it all.
 We would love to see how we can help make your next project a great one.

 The studio has comfortable recording spaces, mobile recording protocols with vintage i/o.
 We have a comfortable room tuned for live tracking, serious overdubs, editing and mixing.
 Simply put, a great live room.
 Rehearsal and lodging can be available.